getqas/searxng-docker-ckh.one/README.md

-# searxng-docker
+# JasonSearch -docker

-Create a new SearXNG  instance in five minutes using Docker
+Create a new JasonSearch (fork of searxng)  instance in five minutes using Docker

 ## What is included ?